Cinema of Belgium

-Due to these linguistic and political divisions it is difficult to speak of a national, unified Cinema of Belgium.
-It would be more appropriate to talk about Flemish or Dutch-language cinema of Belgium and Walloon or French-language cinema of Belgium.

 History

 Early history

 While the invention of the cinématographe by the Lumière brothers is widely regarded as the birth of cinema, a number of developments in photography preceded the advent of film.
 Among the people pioneering work on animation devices was a Belgian professor of experimental physics Joseph Plateau.
 Plateau, who was active at the Ghent University invented an early stroboscopic device in 1836, the "phenakistiscope".
 It consisted of two disks, one with small equidistant radial windows, through which the viewer could look, and another containing a sequence of images.
 When the two disks rotated at the correct speed, the synchronization of the windows and the images created an animated effect.
 The projection of stroboscopic photographs, creating the illusion of motion, eventually led to the development of cinema.

 The first public projection in Belgium took place on 1 March 1896 at the Kings Gallery in Brussels.
 In the following years there was a surge in activity, initially dominated by the French industrial Charles Pathé.
-One of his assistants, Alfred Machin founded the first production studio in 1910; some of his films are still preserved in the Royal Filmarchive in Brussels.
+One of his assistants, Alfred Machin founded the first production studio in 1910; some of his films are still preserved in the Royal Film Archive in Brussels.
 The first Belgian movie producer was Hippolyte De Kempeneer, who produced several interesting films until his studio burned down in 1923.